XPRNetwork/xpr-testnet.start/README.md

    tar xzvf state-latest.tar.gz -C .
    ```
    You got two folders block and state.
-   Ater that go to **NODE** folder, and remove files from folder blocks and state
+   After that go to **NODE** folder, and remove files from folder blocks and state
    ```
    cd /opt/ProtonTestnet/protonNode
    rm blocks/*